Fishing feud at end of the world split US and UK over Russia

 An official from the government of South Georgia and the South Sandwich Islands, which issued the licenses in coordination with the U.K. foreign office, said it took action so as not to give in to obstructionist tactics by Russia that it doesn’t expect will end anytime soon.

-The fishery is one of the best managed in the world, with catch limits set by South Georgia below even the quota recommended by the Antarctic commission.
+The fishery is one of the best managed in the world, with catch limits set by South Georgia below even the quota recommended by CCAMLR.
 In addition, all vessels authorized to fish near the island have observers and tamper-proof electronic monitoring equipment on board.

 Officials say that closing the fishery would’ve taken valuable resources away from research and monitoring because about 70% of the island chain’s budget comes from the sale of licenses.

-They point out that the population of toothfish — a bottom-dwelling species capable of living up to 50 years — almost collapsed in the days before CCAMLR due to poachers, many from the former Soviet Union, drawn to the high prices paid for the fish, which can weigh over 200 points.
-However, thanks in part to the multinational efforts of the commission, the species has bounced back.
+They point out that the population of toothfish — a bottom-dwelling species capable of living up to 50 years — almost collapsed in the 1990s from poachers drawn to the high prices paid for the bottom-dwelling fish, which can weigh over 200 pounds.
+However, thanks in part to the multinational efforts of CCAMLR, the species has bounced back.

-But U.S. officials have taken a dim view of the U.K.'s actions.

-Janet Coit, a senior official at the National Oceanic and Atmospheric Administration, wrote in an April 25 letter obtained by the AP that in the absence of approved protections, any fishing near South Georgia would be of “questionable legality" and have “serious implications" for the Antarctic commission.
+“The solution isn’t ideal but it is in the best interest of the fishery,” according to the official who declined to be identified by name.

 Follow Goodman at @APJoshGoodman